bolderflight/terabee/README.md

 | OUTPUT_RATE_500HZ | Outputs data at a rate of 500 Hz, regardless of whether each sensor is available |
 | OUTPUT_RATE_600HZ | Outputs data at a rate of 600 Hz, regardless of whether each sensor is available |

 Please reference the manual for a detailed description of output rates.
-Note that for fixed rates, the rate seems to be set for a tower with 4 sensors and half the specified rate for a tower with 8 sensors.

 **OutputRate output_rate()** Returns the output rate.